-- (1) (TS//SI/NT) Information acquired through tasking Internet selectors by or with the assistance of the FBI from Internet Service Providers, through tasking telephony selectors, or through that does not meet the retention standards set forth in these procedures and that is known to contain information of or concerning United States persons will be destroyed upon recognition.
+- (1) (TS//SI/NT) Information acquired through tasking Internet selectors by or with the assistance of the FBL from Internet Service Providers, through tasking telephony selectors, or through that does not meet the retention standards set forth in these procedures and that is known to contain information of or concerning United States persons will be destroyed upon recognition.
 Information acquired through tasking Internet selectors by or with the assistance of the FBI from Internet Service Providers, through tasking telephony selectors, or through may not be retained longer than five years from the expiration date of the certification authorizing the collection unless NSA specifically determines that each specific item of acquired information meets the retention standards in these procedures. - (2) (U) Internet transactions acquired on or before March 17, 2017, will be destroyed upon recognition.
 Internet transactions acquired through NSA's upstream collection techniques acquired on or after March 18, 2017, that do not contain any information that meets the retention standards set forth in these procedures and that are known to contain communications of or concerning United States persons will be destroyed upon recognition.
-An Internet transaction acquired on or after March 18, 2017, may not be retained longer than five years from the expiration date of the certification authorizing the collection unless NSA specifically determines that at least one discrete communication within the Internet transaction meets the retention standards in these procedures. - (3) (U) Any communications acquired pursuant to section 702 that contain a reference to, but are not to or from, a person targeted in accordance with section 702 targeting procedures are unauthorized acquisitions and therefore will be destroyed upon recognition. - (4) (U) In addition, NSA will follow the following procedures: - a.
-(U) Notwithstanding the destruction requirements set forth in these minimization procedures, NSA may retain specific section 702-acquired information if the Department of Justice advises NSA in writing that such information is subject to a preservation obligation in pending or anticipated administrative, civil, or criminal litigation.
-The Department of Justice will identify in writing the specific information to be retained (including, but not limited to, the target(s) or selector(s) whose information must be preserved and the relevant time period at issue in the litigation), and the particular litigation for which the information will be retained.
-In order to restrict access to information being retained pursuant to this provision, personnel not working on the particular litigation matter shall not access the section 702-acquired information preserved pursuant to a written preservation notice from the Department of Justice that would otherwise have been destroyed pursuant to these procedures.
-Other personnel shall only access the information being retained for litigation-related reasons on a case-by-case basis after consultation with the Department of Justice.
-The Department of Justice shall notify NSA in writing once the section 702-acquired information is no longer required to be preserved for such litigation matters, and then NSA shall promptly destroy the section 702-acquired information as otherwise required by these procedures.
+An Internet transaction acquired on or after March 18, 2017, may not be retained longer than five years from the expiration date of the certification authorizing the collection unless NSA specifically determines that at least one discrete communication within the Internet transaction meets the retention standards in these procedures. - (3) (U) Any communications acquired pursuant to section 702 that contain a reference to, but are not to or from, a person targeted in accordance with section 702 targeting procedures are unauthorized acquisitions and therefore will be destroyed upon recognition.2

-&lt;sup>2 (U) In applying this provision, note that any user of a tasked selector is regarded as a person targeted for acquisition.
+2 (U) In applying this provision, note that any user of a tasked selector is regarded as a person targeted for acquisition.